-From the table above, it can be seen that the contribution of motivation to performance directly amounted to 11.9%, with a tcount coefficient of 2.649, while for the ttable value at the significance level α (0.05) = 1.68, because the value of tcount> trable, and indirectly through the competency variable of 3.6% and indirectly through the commitment variable of 1.3%.
-While the contribution of motivation to overall performance reaches 16.8%, where these conditions indicate that the motivation variable is very storgovery day if the spectrum while the contribution of motivation to overall performance reaches 16.8%, where these conditions indicate that the motivation variable is very strong or very closely influences performance.
+From the table above, it can be seen that the contribution of motivation to performance directly amounted to 11.9%, with a tcount coefficient of 2.649, while for the ttable value at the significance level α (0.05) = 1.68, because the value of tcount> ttable, and indirectly through the competency variable of 3.6% and indirectly through the commitment variable of 1.3%.
+While the contribution of motivation to overall performance reaches 16.8%, where these conditions indicate that the motivation variable is a strong regular to the contribution of motivation to overall performance reaches 16.8%, where these conditions indicate that the motivation variable is very strong or very closely influences performance.
 So the more appropriate the input of motivation will provide a positive correlation in improving performance.
 This picture has partially answered the hypothesis of this study, that partially motivation affects performance.